Resident234/php.net/pages/www.php.net_class.domdocument.php.md

   &lt;Track length="0:01:33" bitrate="64kb/s" channels="2"&gt;Highway Blues&lt;/Track&gt;
 &lt;/Album&gt;

-If you want your PHP-&gt;DOM code to run under the .xml extension, you should set your webserver up to run the .xml extension with PHP ( Refer to the installation/configuration configuration for PHP on how to do this ).
+If you want your PHP->DOM code to run under the .xml extension, you should set your webserver up to run the .xml extension with PHP ( Refer to the installation/configuration configuration for PHP on how to do this ).

 Note that this: